Z3RDperson/HelloGPU/README.md

 Then do as following:

 - Open the `HelloGPU.sln` solution file with Visual Studio.
 - Set up third party libs (GLFW & GLAD) <b>for OpenGL 3.3 (Please be careful ..
-3.3)</b> and don't forget to link their locations in project properties directories ( follow the tutorial on [learnopengl.com](https://learnopengl.com/Getting-started/Creating-a-window) )
+3.3)</b> and don't forget to link their locations in project properties directories ( follow this [tutorial](https://learnopengl.com/Getting-started/Creating-a-window) )
 - After setting up the libs, double click the solution file in solution explorer and wait for it to build
 - If you found redlines or undefined code, it means that you didn't include third party libs properly